worzy/Soviet-Flatulence-Roundup/README.md

 # HTML5 Game Jam with CraftyJS

 This is a starter pack for RPG games that allows you to import animated sprites from the [BrowserQuest project](https://github.com/mozilla/BrowserQuest/).
+You can play it [here](http://mindcandy.github.com/crafty-starter-game-rpg/).

 To run this project you should execute the run-server.sh script and navigate to [http://localhost:8000](http://localhost:8000).
 This requires Python and bash.